matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/hardhat/ethers/_hardhat-interact-testnet.md

 1. Create a new file in the `scripts` folder called `interact.ts`.

 1. Copy and paste the script below into `scripts/interact.ts`.
+    This script will transfer 10 tokens to the recipient address and log some metadata for the token.

     ```ts
     :code-import{filePath="zksync-os/scripts/interact-testnet-ethers-quickstart-token.ts"}